bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/MacMahon/">Percy Alexander MacMahon</a>
 : A Matese-born mathematician who worked in number theory and combinatorics.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Philip/">Philip Kelland</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Philip/">Robert Philip</a>
-: Philip Kelland became professor of mathematics at Edinburgh and worked on heat, light and water waves.
+: Graduated from St Andrews and became a teacher at Madras College St Andrews.
+He moved to Hutcheon's School Glasgow and eventually became headmaster there.

 ### 1855
 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Capelli/">Alfredo Capelli</a>